Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 5. How does social media fit into your growth plan?

-The answers your client gives you will tell you how highly they value social media in their marketing plan and will also help you determine what results your client is looking for.
+The answers your client gives you will indicate how highly they value social media in their marketing plan and help you determine the results they are looking for.

 Your client should be able to answer these questions about their target audience, which will help you decide how best to use social media content to target them: